0xNILADRI/WeRateDogs-Analyse_Data/README.md

 ## Assessing Data

 After gathering each of the above pieces of data, assess them visually and programmatically for quality and tidiness issues.
-We detect and document eight quality issues and two tidiness issues in wrangle_act.ipynb Jupyter Notebook.
+We detect and document eight quality issues and three tidiness issues in wrangle_act.ipynb Jupyter Notebook.

 #### Key Points